Hertz is Bouncing Back from Digital Disaster with a New Subscription Service

 While digital transformation has incredible potential for business, the process does not always go smoothly.
 However, while things will go wrong, what's important is that brands bounce back from problems and push forward with new innovations.

 In fact, failure is almost the default setting for any large-scale organizational change.
 It's thought that around 70% of digital transformations fail, which means that while businesses understand the need to evolve with digital technology and create new processes and solutions, putting it into action comes with certain challenges.

 Massive brands have run into issues with digital transformation as well, meaning even the largest companies aren't immune to failure.
-GE, Ford, and Proctor & Gamble all struggled with implementation recently, and now car rental brand Hertz has joined them, having recently run into problems with its transformation partner, Accenture.
+GE, Ford, and Proctor & Gamble all struggled with implementation recently, and now car rental brand Hertz has joined them, having recently run into problems.

 The famous car rental company has found itself struggling over the last few years.
 Losing business ground to the new wave of ride-hailing applications such as Uber and Lift, the brand knew it had to transform its offering or continue to hemorrhage revenue at an alarming rate — stock prices fell by 85% over the last five years.

 However, Hertz is not one to give up at the first sign of trouble and has recently launched a new service to help it compete against Uber et al.

 Noticing the huge rise in popularity in recent years of car leasing, Hertz wanted to find a way of claiming its own slice of the pie.
 The total number of leasing contracts at the end of June 2019 was 338,111 — a net increase of 35,699 in the same period last year.
 The volume of new contracts in the year July 2018 to June 2019 was 115,941 — up from 108,218 achieved during 2018.